 This paper is a step towards putting them on a rigorous foundation, both for programming and verification.
 While it remains a very challenging task, it is no longer monumental: the advances in semantics and reasoning techniques that we can bring to bear make it entirely feasible.

 Acknowledgements.
-We thank Xavier Leroy for enlightening discussions and comments on drafts, and for making CompCert available.
+We thank Xavier Leroy for enlightening discussions and for making CompCert available.